4 Ways to Keep Your Staff and Volunteers Safe on Church Construction Projects

 About Jenny Davis

-Jenny Davis, Senior Construction Administrator at Aspen Group, has been with the company for over a decade.
+Jenny Davis is Project Accounting & Administration Manager at Aspen Group, and has been with the company for over a decade.
 She learned about Aspen after her church completed a building project and decided to apply for a position.
 Jenny’s favorite part about working at Aspen is sharing her ideas, developing a plan of action, and observing the positive changes that take place.
 Outside of the office Jenny loves spending time with her husband, Luke, and cooking and baking with their daughter Jolee.